-Without this your muscles and metabolism would slow dramatically, your muscles would shrink/atrophy and lose their strength...
+Without this the muscles and metabolism would slow dramatically, muscle would shrink or atrophy and lose it's strength...

 Continuous tension to increase hypertrophy is referred to as; ‘cross bridging’ or, chemical bonds that form between strands (filaments), of the contractile proteins in the muscle.

-Continuous tension can help you develop more cross bridges, this can be achieved in 2 ways.
+Continuous tension can help you develop more cross bridges, which can be achieved in 2 ways.

-This develops and conditions the muscles, tendons and strength curve associated to all of these, essentially; this is what builds your foundation.
+This develops and conditions the muscle, tendons and strength curve associated to all of them is essentially, what builds your training foundation.

 Weight training is 'Dynamic' find the form, style and intensity that suits you and your goal the best.

 Partial rep ranges do have their place in weight training hypertrophy...

 This is where the top 15 and bottom 15% of each movement, meaning: from fully contracted to completely extended or at resting length of each muscle, is eliminated from each rep.